SpeysideHEP/spey-pyhf/docs/simplify.rst

       within the channel list from the background only statistical model dictionary.
 The channel names of the ``statistical_model`` can be extracted via ``list(statistical_model.backend.model.channels)`` property.
 For details see :attr:`~spey_pyhf.data.FullStatisticalModelData.channels`.
+    * ``include_modifiers_in_control_model``: This flag enables the usage of modifiers in the control model. note that the yield values will still be zero but the modifiers within the signal model will be copied to the control model.
+This flag allows the contribution of the signal uncertainties in the nuisance covariance matrix as shown in eq. :eq:`eq:hess`.

 .. note::